RN to BSN Admission

 Academic advisement is available at the College to assist the student with a plan for advanced placement, transfer of credit and completion of requirements.
 All policies regarding academic advisement, progression in the nursing major, and program completion apply to the RN student.

-All applicants are welcome to apply to the Masters programs except those who are residents of the following states: Iowa, Maryland, Massachusetts, New Mexico, New York, North Carolina, Wisconsin, due to state authorization.
+All applicants are welcome to apply.
+However, due to restrictions on distance education imposed by individual states, the College cannot accept students that are residents of the following states: Iowa, Maryland, New Mexico, North Carolina, Louisiana, Massachusetts, and New York.

 Pre Nursing Curriculum

-Upon formal acceptance to the College and satisfactory completion of 315 Concepts for Professional Nursing-RN, 310 Health Assessment, and 424 Nursing: Clients in the Community, the RN will be granted credit for the following College of Nursing courses:
+Upon formal acceptance to the College and satisfactory completion of 317 Concepts for Professional Nursing-RN, 310 Health Assessment, and 425 Promoting Healthy Communities, the RN will be granted credit for the following College of Nursing courses:

 - 312 Pathophysiology (4 s.h.)